jni/ilovesymposia.com/posts/2019/10/01/introducing-napari-a-fast-n-dimensional-image-viewer-in-python.md

 # The beginning

 In the meantime though, I was busy improving support for n-dimensional images in scikit-image.
-In May last year, Nelle Varoquaux organised joint sprint with developers from scikit-learn, scikit-image, and dask at UC Berkeley, and I was one of the lucky invitees.
+In May last year, Nelle Varoquaux organised a joint sprint with developers from scikit-learn, scikit-image, and dask at UC Berkeley, and I was one of the lucky invitees.
 I'd recently seen that Loïc Royer, a good friend from my Janelia days, had moved to San Francisco to start his lab at the Chan